 An organized speech is also more persuasive.
 A speech where you show your points in a scattershot manner, even if they’re good points, won’t have the same impact as one where you lay out your main points in a logical, convincing fashion.
-In other words, writing a speech outline will help your comments stay with your audience for longer.
+In other words, writing an outline for a persuasive speech will help your comments stay with your audience for longer.

-Lastly, a speech outline becomes a handy guide you can use to stay on track during your speech.
+Lastly, an outline for a speech becomes a handy guide you can use to stay on track during your speech.
 While some people may prefer to read from a speech they prepared word for word, following an outline helps you sound more natural.
 That, in turn, helps your audience give you their undivided attention.

 The Two Outline Types

 An outline doesn’t have to follow a one size fits all template.
 Different outlines can serve different purposes.
 For example, an impromptu speech outline will look much different than a keynote address outline.
 Yet, most outlines fall under two categories: a preparation outline and a speaking outline.
 Here’s how both of them break down.

 A preparation outline is also known as a practice or a working outline.
 As you can probably guess by the name, this outline helps you prepare your persuasive speech.
 While writing this outline, you can develop a solid thesis and call to action for your speech while also writing down the main and supporting points you need to include.
 Every point you place in the outline should go in a logical order that builds off each other.
 Your preparation outline should be an evolving document as you make additions, take away the fluff, and refine your speech into an effective persuasive piece.
 The result is a full script of every line in your speech, one that you can save in your archives.
 You can also use it to develop the second outline type.